 Recognition and Support for Caregivers

-80% of preschoolers can have a place in government-supported preschools by the end of 2025.
+Since end-2025, 80% of preschoolers can have a place in government-supported preschools.

 All families with Singaporean children enrolled in infant care and childcare programmes receive a universal Basic Subsidy, with eligible families receiving the means-tested Additional Subsidy.
-Full-day childcare fee caps at government supported preschools have been reduced in 2025.
-From Jan 2026, these fee caps will be further reduced to $610 for Anchor Operator centres and $650 for Partner Operator centres.
-With this 2026 fee cap reduction, full-day childcare expenses, before means-tested subsidies, will be similar to what households pay for primary school and after school care fees combined.
+Full-day childcare fee caps at government supported preschools have been reduced in 2025 and 2026, to $610 for Anchor Operator centres and $650 for Partner Operator centres.
+With the most recent 2026 fee cap reduction, full-day childcare expenses, before means-tested subsidies, will be similar to what households pay for primary school and after school care fees combined.

 Find out more about the subsidy schemes here.

-To support working fathers in caring for their newborn children and encourage shared parental responsibility, from 1 Apr 2025.
+To support working fathers in caring for their newborn children and encourage shared parental responsibility, since 1 April 2025, eligible fathers are eligible for a total of 4 weeks of Government-Paid Paternity Leave (GPPL).

-New SPL scheme provides 10 weeks of paid leave to be shared between both working parents.
+The new Shared Parental Leave (SPL) scheme provides 10 weeks of paid leave to be shared between both parents, in addition to their Government-Paid Maternity Leave (GPML) and GPPL entitlements.

 Read more on the SPL scheme here.